-YWCA Madison offers this series of workshops as an opportunity to develop a foundational understanding the System of Racial Inequity in the context of the United States, and the impact it has at the interpersonal, institutional, and structural levels.
+YWCA Madison offers this three day series of learning experiences as an opportunity to develop a foundational understanding of the the System of Racial Inequity in the context of the United States, and the impact it has at the interpersonal, institutional, and structural levels.

 Through the development of this critical consciousness, we can also begin to build practices that interrupt the racial narrative of white supremacy and support personal and collective liberation grounded in equity.

-The sessions are designed in a progressive way, and an integral component of the experience is the shared discussions participants have with fellow attendees.
-Although it’s possible to participate in just one or two of the sessions–if it’s possible for you–we recommend that you take all three sessions in succession in order to receive the full benefit of this format.
+The sessions are designed in a progressive way, and an integral component of the experience is the shared dialogue participants have with fellow attendees.
+For this reason, it is required that participants plan to attend all 3 sessions in order to receive the full benefit of this format.

 This workshop explores the construction of race in the context of the United States, and what that means for our systems of identity.
 Participants will learn more about themselves, and the role race plays in our everyday interactions through interpersonal and societal othering and belonging.